Stock Watch: Bob Condotta grades the Seahawks in their big win over the 49ers

 SPECIAL TEAMS

 Lockett finally had a breakout kickoff return with an 84-yarder to start the second half.
 That led to a touchdown that finally broke the 49ers’ back.
-Michael Dickson had another solid day with four punts for a net of 46.5 (aided by some good tackling by Maurice Alexander and Justin Coleman).
+Michael Dickson had another solid day with four punts for a net of 46.5 yards (aided by some good tackling by Maurice Alexander and Justin Coleman).
 It was easy to overlook, though, that Sebastian Janikowski missed two extra points — his first two PAT misses of the season after having made 33 in a row.
 Luckily, it didn’t matter on this day.

 Grade: B.